ChemotherapyFDA-approvedFirst-line

 Efficacy

-Carboplatin has been shown to improve survival rates and delay disease progression in ovarian cancer patients.
+Carboplatin has been shown to improve response rates and survival in ovarian cancer patients, with a median overall survival of approximately 30 months.

 Side effects